-- Takes advantage of the small field approximation (I,m~0) so the image sphere is approximated by pieces of many smaller tangent planes. - Within each sub-field, standard two-dimensional FFTs may be used. - Errors increase quadratically away from the centre of each sub-field, but these are acceptable if enough sub-fields are selected. - Facets can be selected so as to cover known sources. - Facets may overlap allowing complete coverage of the primary beam grid dmode wprojplanes = 'widefield' planes = 1 # Gridding kernel for FFT-based # transforms, default='' None # Number of w-projection planes # convolution; -1 =&gt; automatic # determination facets = 8 # Number of facets along each axis # (main image only)
+- Takes advantage of the small field approximation $(l,m\sim 0)$ so the image sphere is approximated by pieces of many smaller tangent planes. - Within each sub-field, standard two-dimensional FFTs may be used. - Errors increase quadratically away from the centre of each sub-field, but these are acceptable if enough sub-fields are selected. - Facets can be selected so as to cover known sources. - Facets may overlap allowing complete coverage of the primary beam gridmode wprojplan = 'widef es = ield' 1 # Gridding kernel for FFT-based # transforms, default='' None # Number of w-projection planes for # convolution; -1 =&gt; automatic # determination facets = 8 # Number of facets along each axis # (main image only)